Saviio/ts-sfc-plugin/README.md

 A plugin for optimizing stateless component of React (tsx)

 ## Important
-After react 16.8, react team announced new feature [Hooks], this plugin cannot work with it as its runtime mechanism.
+After react 16.8, react team announced new feature [Hooks], this plugin cannot work with it as its special runtime mechanism.

 ## Why
 React functional component(SFC) is easy to use and help to reduce code size significantly, but sometimes